PascalBod/RTOS-presentation/exercises/06-Spi-accel/README.md

 Answer the following questions:
 * What is the maximum number of samples per second that can be provided by the IMU?
 * How long does it take to the application to retrieve one acceleration sample?
-* From this duration, deduce the maximum number per second of samples that can be retrieved by the application
+* Deduce the maximum number of samples per second that can be retrieved by the application
 * With the current version of the application, is it possible that a sample is lost, i.e. that a new sample is provided by the IMU while the application has not read yet the previous one?
 Note: the answer must not be a simple "yes" or "no" :-)
 * The current application architecture has a deficiency regarding the way it retrieves the samples.
 What is the deficiency?